SpacehuhnTech/Huhnitor/index.md

    **Linux users** will also need to run `sudo apt install libudev-dev pkg-config`
    **Windows users** have to install [Visual C++ Build Tools 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)
 2. [Download and unzip](https://github.com/SpacehuhnTech/Huhnitor/archive/master.zip) or `git clone https://github.com/SpacehuhnTech/Huhnitor.git` this repository
-3. In the root directory of the repo run `cargo build --release`, your binary will be located in `target/release/`
+3. In the root directory of the repo run `cargo build --release`, your binary will be located in `target/release/` (you can use `cargo run` to start Huhnitor without compiling a binary)

-### Usage
+## Usage

 The Huhnitor is designed to be as easy to use as possible: